 UK employees work an average of 6.3 hours per week without pay, a new report has found, just as employers must start adding more information about time worked to payslips.

-Updated to include the minimum wage rates in effect from 1 April 2018.
+Updated to include new rates of the national minimum wage, effective from 1 April 2019.

 HR and legal information and guidance relating to work organisation and working patterns.